singaround/songbook/songs/broadside-broadside.md

 ---
 Keep your land you gentry of England, France and Spain\
 For there’s nothing like dominion of the water\
-From the rocky coast of Kerry to the bloody Spanish Maine\
+From the rocky coast of Kerry to the bloody Spanish Main\
-It’s the best thing you can ever teach your daughter.
+It’s the best thing you can ever teach your daughter

 _Broadside to broadside, two captains collide_\
 _Queen of the spheres and queen of the tide_\